Jean Elliot: Biography

-Daughter of Sir Gilbert Elliot, Jean was born in 1727 at Minto House in Teviotdale.
+The third daughter of Sir Gilbert Elliot, Jean was born in 1727 at Minto House in Teviotdale.

-During the Jacobite rising of 1745, when a party of Jacobites came to arrest her influential father, Jean received and entertained the unwelcomed officers at Minto House with such calmness, courtesy and composure that she was able to convince them that her father was not within reach when he was actually hiding himself among Minto crags, not far from the Minto House.
+During the Jacobite rising of 1745, when a posse of Jacobite Army soldiers came to arrest her influential father, Jean received and entertained the officers at Minto House with such calmness, courtesy and composure that she was able to convince them that her father was not within reach when he was actually hiding himself among Minto crags, not far from the Minto House.

 While Miss Elliot had many admirers, she never married.
 From 1782 to 1804 she resided in Brown's Square, Edinburgh.
 She is said to have been the last lady in the city who kept standing in her hall a private sedan chair.

 Towards the end of her life, Jean went back to Teviotdale.
 She died either at Minto House, or Mount Teviot, the residence of her younger brother Admiral John Elliot, on 29 March 1805.

 Her brothers included Gilbert, John, and Andrew Elliot.